 Can laser treatments help to remove dark circles under the eyes?

 Laser treatments can have a tremendous impact on many different skin concerns, including dark circles under the eyes.
 Because the eyes are particularly sensitive to lasers, it is important that any laser treatments near the eyes are carried out by a professional skin care expert.

 At Victorian Dermal Group, we specialise in laser treatments and have many different devices to target specific elements of skin care.
 From collagen revitalisation to pigmentation lightening and skin tightening, it's incredible what lasers can achieve.
 For example, we can use:

 - Revlite Q-Switch: Similar to microneedling, this laser stimulates collagen production.

 - V Beam Laser: This laser is focused on helping with vascular issues, and can specifically target blood vessels beneath the surface of your skin.

 - Candela G-MaxYAG laser: We use this medical-grade device, a dual-wavelength laser, to treat the look of abnormal veins.

-- INFINI laser: This device also uses microneedling, but combines it with fractional radio frequency technology for increased effect.
+- Vivace RF microneedling: This device also uses microneedling, but combines it with fractional radio frequency technology for increased effect.

 - Ultraformer III: For immediate results, this laser lifts and tightens the skin.